 For the most part, Baby Boomers have never truly experienced any financial woes ourselves.
 It was Baby Boomers that were responsible for making it acceptable to pay more than $2.00 for a non-refillable cup of coffee, while our parents frowned when the bottomless cup jumped from a dime to 50 cents.

 With the Baby Boomer Generation making up over 1/3 of the population in the United States, we represent a total income estimated to be well over 900 billion dollars.
 We are the wealthiest; best educated and most sophisticated of purchasers and represent a dramatic 40% of total consumer demand.

 Today the Baby Boomer Generation still controls nearly 70% of the total net worth of American households and own 80% of all the money in savings and loan associations – even in the recession.
-Whets more, with our economic optimism, Baby Boomers spend more money dis-portunate to our numbers that other generations.
+Whats more, with our economic optimism, Baby Boomers spend more money dis-fortunate to our numbers that other generations.